dgs-small/dgs-small/README.md

 ### Hi there 👋 I'm Lucas, and I'm a software engeneering student

-- 🌱 I’m currently learning android development with Koltlin, and Back-end development using Java with Spring.
+- 🌱 I’m currently learning android development with Kotlin, and Back-end development using Java with Spring.

 <div align="center">